 Business Age

-Most fast-approval platforms require 12 months minimum.
-A few go to 6 months for businesses with strong monthly revenue ($15K+ per month).
-Under 6 months operating history effectively disqualifies you from all legitimate LOC products.
-Revenue-based financing and business credit cards are the relevant alternatives at that stage.
+Under 6 months operating history disqualifies you from all legitimate LOC products.
+Revenue-based financing and business credit cards are better alternatives.

 Revenue

-$100K annual revenue ($8,300/month) is the practical floor for most online LOC products.
-At $50K revenue, options are very limited.
-At $200K+, multiple competing offers are realistic.
-The revenue figure used is typically average monthly deposits over the most recent 3 to 6 months — not the revenue on your tax return, which may lag by a year.
+The revenue figure used is typically average monthly deposits over the most recent 3 to 6 months.
+It may differ from your tax return, which may lag a year.

 Credit Profile